Sheraton Grand Hotel and Spa

-We were really excited to be invited along to the recently refurbished Sheraton Grand Hotel and Spa in Edinburgh a few weeks ago as part of the Sheraton’s #meetyouthere campaign.
+We were excited to be invited along to the recently refurbished Sheraton Grand Hotel and Spa in Edinburgh a few weeks ago as part of the Sheraton’s #meetyouthere campaign.
 And we are even more excited to giveaway 10,000 Starwood Preferred Guest loyalty points to one of you!

 Sheraton Grand Hotel and Spa, Edinburgh

-Usually we have to lug our backpacks up 17 flights of rickety stairs but as we walked into the reception our bags were carried to our rooms while we were whisked away to the Sheraton Club lounge for a welcome drink and canapes!
+Usually, we have to lug our backpacks up 17 flights of rickety stairs, but as we walked into the reception, our bags were carried to our rooms while we were whisked away to the Sheraton Club lounge for a welcome drink and canapes!

-Sure we were getting the star treatment as part of the unveiling of the refurbishment but you can be guaranteed that you will get the same respect and luxury when you check in.
-Especially if you are lucky enough to win the 10,000 SPG points.
+Sure we were getting the star treatment as part of the unveiling of the refurbishment, but you can be guaranteed that you will get the same respect and luxury when you check-in, especially if you are lucky enough to win the 10,000 SPG points.

-We didn’t say no to the Spa treatments though.
-However I did let the masseuse off lightly by offering to have a hand massage instead of a foot massage.
+We didn’t say no to the Spa treatments, though.
+However, I did let the masseuse off lightly by offering to have a hand massage instead of a foot massage.

-I even nearly fell asleep with the candles, oils and hippy music lulling me into a dreamlike state.
+I even nearly fell asleep with the candles, oils, and hippy music lulling me into a dreamlike state.
 If only we had longer here so we could have enjoyed the rooftop pool as well.

 Starwood Preferred Guest Points Giveaway

 We are so lucky to be able to give you a chance to win your very own luxury experience with Starwood Hotels and Resorts.
-And the best part is that you can actually use the points anywhere in the world!
-And you don’t have to use all the points in one go if you don’t want to.
+And the best part is that you can use the points anywhere in the world!
+And you don’t have to use all the issues in one go if you don’t want to.
 Although we recommend it 🙂